Scrambled Eggs Unscrambled: Decoding the Healthfulness of this Classic Dish

 Factors Affecting the Healthiness of Scrambled Eggs

-If you want to make scrambled eggs that are healthy, there are a few factors you need to consider.
+If you want to make healthy scrambled eggs, there are a few factors you need to consider.

 First of all, the quality of the eggs matters a lot.
-The method of cooking, such as using high heat or overcooking them, can also affect their nutritional value.
+The cooking method, such as high heat or overcooking, can also affect their nutritional value.

 The Quality of the Eggs